 - Lifespan Respite Voucher program – a federally funded grant to meet planned (not crisis) respite needs for unserved and unpaid family caregivers.
 Respite for caregivers is provided through respite provider agencies, versus individual providers.

 Military Family Respite

 - Exceptional Family Member Program: Provides all four military branches with care and respite support for families with a member who has a special need or disability.

 - Coast Guard Special Needs Program: provides Coast Guard family members who have special needs or a disability with care and support.

-- Your branch of service may have branch-specific resource for respite.
-Contact Exceptional Family Member Family Support Office at your nearest installation or Coast Guard Special Needs Program by phone or email.
+- Your branch of service may have branch-specific resources for respite.
+Contact the Exceptional Family Member Family Support Office at your nearest installation or Coast Guard Special Needs Program by phone or email.

 - Parent Trust for Washington Children: Serves parents, relatives and others who care for children and youth.
 880.932.HOPE